LONDON MARKETS: FTSE 100 Under Pressure As Banks Fall, Pound Rises Against The Euro

 Read:BOE warns about growth of U.K. consumer credit (http://www.marketwatch.com/story/boe-warns-about-growth-of-uk-consumer-credit-2017-09-25)

-Among decliners on the FTSE 100, Mediclinic International PLC (MDC.LN) fell 3.4%, Standard Life Aberdeen PLC (SLA.LN) lost 1.3% and miners were mostly lower, with copper producer Antofagasta PLC (ANTO.LN) down 1.1%.

-Advancers were led by a 1.8% rise in broadcaster ITV PLC (ITV.LN) .

-On the mid-cap FTSE 250, packing company Essentra PLC (ESNT.LN) gave up 2.7% after saying Hurricane Maria has disrupted activity at two of its facilities in Puerto Rico and said profit will be hurt due to other storms.
+On the midcap FTSE 250, packing company Essentra PLC (ESNT.LN) gave up 1.3% after saying Hurricane Maria has disrupted activity at two of its facilities in Puerto Rico and said profit will be hurt due to other storms.

+Tullow Oil PLC (TLW.LN) rallied 7.1% after the oil explorer said it'll restart drilling in Ghana after a territorial dispute went in its favor.

 (END) Dow Jones Newswires